 Each student will be permitted two dress code violations per quarter.
 Detentions will be served for the third and fourth violation.
-Any violation past this point will result in a meeting with the administration.
+Any violation past this point will result in a meeting with the secondary principal and/or the head of school.